aschult5/actiontime/README.md

 * The set of valid `action` values is reasonably small, i.e. will fit into memory
 * No need to persist inputs
 * No need to track of the sums of `time` values
-* Result of `getStats` does not need to be strictly chronologically-accurate
+* Result of `GetStats` does not need to be strictly chronologically-accurate
   * Rationale:
-    1. No indication that `addAction` should be treated as a sensitive transaction, e.g. a bank deposit or withdrawal
+    1. No indication that `AddAction` should be treated as a sensitive transaction, e.g. a bank deposit or withdrawal
-    2. Averages are fuzzy by nature and in the long run individual calls to `addAction` will have little effect
+    2. Averages are fuzzy by nature and in the long run individual calls to `AddAction` will have little effect
 * Caller is responsible for formatting result of `GetStats`

 ## TODO